VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 - Fix: Added SQL Fix for leaderboard to show correct rankings and to not include deleted users if still had point balance.
 - Fix: Resolved a "Warning: call_user_func_array() expects..." on the user profiles.
-- Fix: Some server side fixes on VY256 Miner for stability.
+- Fix: Some server side fixes on VidYen Webminer for stability.

 = 1.7.2 =